M3GH4NN/docs/_sources/rollup.rst.txt

 Salt Extension
 --------------

-For more information about the Salt extension, refer to the :salt:`states` documentation.
+For more information about the Salt extension, refer to the :doc:`salt:contents` documentation.

 AzureRM Extension
 -----------------

-For more information about the AzureRM extension, refer to the :azurerm:`overview` documentation.
+For more information about the AzureRM extension, refer to the :doc:`azurerm:index` documentation.